glennmckechnie/weewx-wxobs/README.md

    /etc/init.d/apache2 force-reload
    </pre>
+   Hopefully that applies for your setup, or at least gives some direction.

 __Note:__  If you are using the seasons skin. datepicker.js doesn't (didn't) play well with the seasons javascript file (seasons.js).
 The toggle feature on the #includes was disrupted and didn't behave as it should.
 I've edited datepicker.js and removed __window.onload=null;__ from the  _function onDOMReady_